Spatial Multiplexing

 The capacity of a MIMO communication system can be expressed as

-where PtP_t is the total transmission power and σn2\sigma_n^2 is the noise power.
+where PtP_t is the total transmission power and σn2\sigma_n^2 being the noise power.